joebanks10/udacity-checkout-form/README.md

 Areas to improve on:

-- Scroll page when user unchecks 'Same as shiping' checkbox
+- Scroll page when user unchecks 'Same as shipping' checkbox
 - Recognize the type of credit card being entered
 - Allow the user to search for an address instead of typing the address across multiple fields
 - If user is registered, ask to save addresses and payment info